figuren-theater/ft-options/README.md

-# ft-options
+# figuren.theater | Options
-Options Management for WordPress Multisite
+Options Management for a WordPress Multisite like [figuren.theater](https://figuren.theater).